elastic/elasticsearch-net-abstractions/src/Elastic.Elasticsearch.Xunit/README.md

 ![jetBrains rider integration](ide-integration.png)

-When using `.NET core` `dotnet xunit` is preferred over `dotnet test` the first will output a lot of useful information about the clusters that get started.
+Or on the command line using `dotnet test`

 ![sample output](output.gif)